Budibase/website/content/blog/how-to-make-a-web-app/index.md

 * If you need to upgrade your database (e.g. add a new table), you need to code to upgrade each separately.

-* If you need to query all your client’s data into one - you need to pull the data out of each and aggregate it.
+* If you need to query all your client’s data into one, you need to pull the data out of each and aggregate it.